Skip navigation (Press enter)

 • Split

-As promised by Riot at the start of the year, the competitive map pool will receive changes more often this year, and the next rotation has already been confirmed.
+Riot promised at the start of the year that the competitive map pool would receive changes more often this year, meaning it probably won't be long until the next adjustment.